estnltk/pyvabamorf/README.md

 pprint(analyze_sentence('Tüüne öötöömiljöö allmaaraudteejaamas!'.decode(sys.stdin.encoding).split()))
 ```

-One thing to note about Vabamorf library, is that it yet does not do morphological disambiguation found in commercial
+One thing to note about Vabamorf library, is that it yet does not do morphological disambiguation.
+Gossips say, it will be added in future.
+When it is done, there will also be an option to use it.
-version of the library.
-Therefore the output contains all possible analysis variants.

 Output:
 ```